infracost/infracost-orb/README.md

 ## Publishing

-To publish Orb, you can amend the commit or push another commit with [semver:FOO] in the subject where FOO is major, minor, patch.
+To publish Orb, you can amend the commit or push another commit with [semver:FOO] in the subject where FOO is 'major', 'minor', or 'patch'.
+CircleCI will automatically bump the Orb version based on the semver commit.

 To indicate intention to skip promotion, include [semver:skip] in the commit subject instead.